 Note: Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden with the Edit string when suggestions are enforced privilege (see Access control).
+This can be overridden with the Edit string when suggestions are enforced permission.

-You can combine these with Access control into one of the following setups:
+You can combine these with access control into one of the following setups: